aerospike/avs-client-python/docs/index.rst

-.. aerospike-vector documentation master file, created by sphinx-quickstart on Thu Apr 11 07:35:51 2024.
+.. aerospike-vector-search documentation master file, created by sphinx-quickstart on Thu Apr 11 07:35:51 2024.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Aerospike Vector Client for Python.
+Welcome to Aerospike Vector Search Client for Python.

 This package splits the client functionality into two separate clients.